 With the lack of established precedent, how does one go about implementing Scrum for manufactured goods?
 I had the same question and therefore began work on an answer.

-Schier Products in Edwardsville wanted to do exactly what we’re talking about: implement a Scrum strategy for product development purposes.
-Their existing stage gate process was both inefficient and ineffective; their last new product development effort required two years to complete.
+Schier Products in Edwardsville, KS, wanted to do exactly what we’re talking about: implement a Scrum strategy for product development purposes.
+Their existing stage gate process was both inefficient and ineffective; their last new product development effort required two years to complete!
 Schier’s goal was to speed up their development timelines.
 I partnered with them to do just that.

 Although my knowledge of Scrum is extensive, I had never before applied Scrum principles to manufactured goods, so there was a short period of trial and error.
 Hardware is obviously different from software in a lot of ways, so it took some adaptation and ingenuity to make Scrum work for them.

-What have been the results?
-It required two months to develop and implement the process, and Schier is currently up and running with it.
-Better yet, they are on track to launch their latest new product within only six months of implementation.
+The end result has been amazing!
+It required two months to develop and implement the process, and it took only 10 months to launch their newest product.
+That’s a 58% increase in speed-to-market!
 That is a whole lot better than two years!

 If you are interested in learning more, please contact me at 816-429-1042 or firstname.lastname@example.org.